ztzg/zk-locust-tests/README.md

     register_extra_stats()

 The `--stats-collect` / `LOCUST_EXTRA_STATS_COLLECT` and `--stats-csv`
-/ `LOCUST_EXTRA_STATS_CSV` parameters (or the "distrib" equivalent) direct the dumping of Locust statistics as time series.
-See "Parameters" below for details.
+/ `LOCUST_EXTRA_STATS_CSV` parameters direct the module to dump Locust statistics as a "time series."
+(See "Parameters" below for details.)

+## Control Utilities

+The `locust_extra.control` module provides a mechanism and utilities for dynamically controlling the Locust "runner," including dynamically changing the number of clients.

+An example is provided in `locust_set_with_controller.py`.

 ## ZooKeeper Metrics Utilities